ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 - :ref:`MOT_SPIN_MIN <MOT_SPIN_MIN>` is set high enough to spin the motors win a minimal level of thrust.

 2. All flights after a significant tuning change should be done in Stabilize.
 Stabilize provides the pilot with significantly more control over the aircraft in the event that the attitude controllers are unstable.
-3. The pilot should not take off in Alt Hold until the altitude controller has been tested in flight.
+3. The pilot should not take off in AltHold until the altitude controller has been tested in flight.
 This should be done by taking off in Stabilize and switching to Alt Hold.
 While Alt Hold is rarely a problem unless the aircraft has a very low hover throttle.
 4. For the initial flights the pilot should ensure that these parameters are set:

 - :ref:`ATC_THR_MIX_MAN <ATC_THR_MIX_MAN>` to 0.1